 It can take a long time to gather this paperwork if it is difficult to contact the managing agent or they are slow to respond, so the seller's solicitor should commence this as soon as possible.

 I am buying a new build property in Pinner - what do I need to know?

 The conveyancing for buying a new build in Pinner can be complicated compared to other types of conveyancing.

 A solicitor in Pinner will need to be qualified to handle things like handling unreasonable delays, confirming right of way over drains and sewers and .

 Our highly experienced team of new build solicitors are well versed in representing buyers to achieve a stress free move and working to tight developer deadlines.

 I am remortgaging a property in Pinner - do I need a solicitor?

 The Bank of England base rate is currently 0.75% (Feb 2019).
 A proactive conveyancing solicitor in Pinner might even save you a few mortgage payments on your old rate.

-Our network of solicitors are on the panel for all major lenders, so no matter whether you are switching to a fixed-rate mortgage with the NatWest or to a two-year discount with the Allied Irish Bank, we can assist.
+A network of solicitors acting for all major lenders - so no matter whether you are switching to a fixed-rate mortgage with the NatWest or to a two-year discount with the Allied Irish Bank, we can assist.